danyangz/sp25-compsci590-pa3/hw3.md

 ```bash
 make handin.zip
 ```
-Then you will see a `handin.zip` file under your root directory, please go to Gradescope and submit the zip.
+Then you will see a `handin.zip` file under your root directory.
+The zip file should contain the following two files:
+- `model/func_impl.py`
+- `data/data_parallel_preprocess.py`

+Then, please go to Gradescope and submit the zip.

+This assignment is not automatically graded, and you will not receive immediate feedback upon submission.
+You can submit multiple times, but only your final submission will be graded.

 #### References